nl-design-system/documentatie/figma/figma-components.md

 # Creating components in Figma

+Figma components are reusable objects.
+Components can spawn multiple ‘instances’ (children) with similar properties or contents.
+Editing properties or contents in the parent component affects all its instances.
+Use components when you want to create consistent reusable objects.

+Components can be nested in other components.
+It is good practice to begin with the smallest reusable object and create bigger components from there.

+Since components behave as regular Figma frames, [auto layout can be applied to them](figma-autolayout.md).

 ## Variants

 In order to create variants of components the best approach is to first create a component that contains all possible options and functionalities.